thinganhado/GRIDEX/README.md

 This is the official repository of our work
 **“GRIDEX: Grid-Grounded Forensic Explanations for Deepfake Spectrogram Analysis”**.

-The data and code will be released upon acceptance of the paper.
+The code will be released upon acceptance of the paper.